-The share of sustainable investments with an environmental objective that were not aligned with the EU Taxonomy was 33.84%.
-This compares to a minimum percentage commitment of 5% in environmentally sustainable investments (i.e., both aligned to the EU Taxonomy and not) stated in the Fund's precontractual disclosure.
+The share of sustainable investments with an environmental objective that were not aligned with the EU Taxonomy was 28.55%.
+This compares to a minimum percentage commitment of 5% stated in the Fund's precontractual disclosure.

 What was the share of socially sustainable investments?